inspec/inspec/docs/resources/aws_kms_keys.md

 ---
 title: About the aws_kms_keys Resource
+platform: aws
 ---

 # aws_kms_keys

 Use the `aws_kms_keys` InSpec audit resource to test properties of some or all AWS KMS Keys.

-AWS Key Management Service (KMS) is a managed service that makes it easy for you to create and control the encryption keys used to encrypt your data, and uses Hardware Security Modules (HSMs) to protect the security of your keys.
+AWS Key Management Service (KMS) is a managed service that makes creating and controlling your encryption keys for your data easier.
+KMS uses Hardware Security Modules (HSMs) to protect the security of your keys.

 AWS Key Management Service is integrated with several other AWS services to help you protect the data you store with these services.

 Each AWS KMS Key is uniquely identified by its key-id or key-arn.